sagepublishing/sage_tools_social_science/docs/tools_whitepaper2.md

 Software and computational tools are critical for social science research.
-In the most recent Software Sustainability Institute Survey (Hettrick, 2019) conducted at the University of Southampton in the UK, 83% of respondents working in the social sciences said they make use of research software.
-Just over 60% claim this software is vital to their research, and at least a fifth develop their own software with or without grant funding.^14^ SAGE Ocean recently ran a version of this survey and found that just under 90% of the 148 respondents (most of whom are based out of social science and humanities faculties) use research software, and more than half believe it is important or very important to their work.^15^ Significantly, over a fifth have hired
+In the most recent Software Sustainability Institute Survey (Hettrick, 2019) conducted at the [University of Southampton in the UK](https://github.com/Southampton-RSG/soton_software_survey_analysis_2019), 83% of respondents working in the social sciences said they make use of research software.
+Just over 60% claim this software is vital to their research, and at least a fifth develop their own software with or without grant funding.
+SAGE Ocean recently ran [a version of this survey](https://github.com/softwaresaved/local-and-regional-software-surveys/tree/master/data/sage-ocean-social-science) and found that just under 90% of the 148 respondents (most of whom are based out of social science and humanities faculties) use research software, and more than half believe it is important or very important to their work.^15^ Significantly, over a fifth have hired